Miroslav gospel

 The oldest preserved Serbian Cyrillic manuscript

-Facsimile edition of the Miroslav gospel
+Facsimile of the Miroslav gospel

 Gold Edition

-In march 2019, the sheets of the new, Gold Edition of the Miroslav Gospel were printed.
+In March 2019, the sheets of the new, Gold Edition of the Miroslav Gospel were printed.
 The result is in front of you.